-When people ask me the secret to my success the answer is easy: follow-up.
+When people ask me the secret to my success the answer is easy: follow-up in business.

 It doesn’t matter what people ask me for help with, I will make sure to send them the answer or get them the response they need or connect them to the right person so they can move forward.